 Alternatives to Powder

 If your skin tends to get shiny during the day, or if you have combination skin, try a primer instead of a powder.
-Napoleon Perdis Auto Pilot Pre-Foundation Primer extends the life of your foundation without drying your skin or adding excess oil.
+Napoleon Perdis Auto Pilot Pre-Foundation Primer - GOLD extends the life of your foundation without drying your skin or adding excess oil.

 A hydrating setting spray is another great option.
 Spritz on Estée Lauder Set + Refresh Makeup Perfecting Mist before you apply your foundation and throughout the day for a boost of moisture and radiance.